charlie11e/charlie11e/README.md

 # Welcome to my page

 I am Charles Evans, a student at the University of Notre Dame originally from Kentucky.
-I am majoring in Economics with minors in Data Science and Philosophy, Political Science, and Economics (PPE)
+I am majoring in Economics with minors in Data Science and Philosophy, Political Science, and Economics (PPE).

  <h3> Languages and Tools: </h3>
 <p>